ohsh6o/handbook/_pages/policies/tech-policies/responding-to-public-disclosure-vulnerabilities.md

 _For programs managing vulnerability reports, see the [bug bounty guide]({% link bug-bounty.md %})._

 {% capture alert_content %}
-This content is aimed at the Vulnerability Disclosure Platform team and is not reflective of how individual programs administer the TTS Bug Bounty.
-The content should be clarified and integrated into the [Bug Bounty guide]({% link bug-bounty.md %}).
-Areas needing clarification:
+This content is not reflective of how individual programs administer the TTS Bug Bounty.
+See [#2584](https://github.com/18F/handbook/issues/2584) and [#2585](https://github.com/18F/handbook/issues/2585).

-- Who is the VDP team?
-- What are the responsibilities of programs vs VDP?
 {% endcapture %}
 {% include alert.html heading="Needs review" content=alert_content %}